 Daibonsho bell (great temple bell)

-Chion-in’s temple bell is over three-meters tall, weighs in at approximately 70 tons, and is famous for its enormous size.
-Alongside Todaiji temple in Nara and Houkouji temple in Kyoto, it is known as one of Japan’s three great temple bells, and has been registered as an important cultural property.
-It is surprising that this large bell is rung 108 times in one minute intervals.
+Chion-in’s temple bell is over three meters tall, weighs in approximately 70 tons, and is famous for its enormous size.
+Alongside Todai-ji temple in Nara and Houkou-ji temple in Kyoto, it is known as one of Japan’s three great temple bells, and has been registered as an important cultural property.
+It is surprising that this large bell is rung 108 times in one-minute intervals.

 As the Daibonsho bell is massive, 17 monks work as one to ring the bell one time after another.
-First, the other 16 monks take hold of a thick rope called oyazuna, and pull the wooden bell hammer in time with the call of the ringer.
-Afterwards, as illustrated in the picture, dangling from the wooden bell hammer, the bell ringer uses their whole body to toll the bell.
-This bell ringing method is unique to Chion-in.
+First, the other 16 monks take hold of a thick rope called "Oyazuna", and pull the wooden bell hammer in time with the call of the ringer.
+Afterward, as illustrated in the picture, dangling from the wooden bell hammer, the bell ringer uses their whole body to toll the bell.
+This bell-ringing method is unique to Chion-in.

-On December 27th, practice rings just like an actual day, start at 2pm.
-Because the bell ringing method is unusual and difficult, the rehearsals are a must.
-You can see it as these rehearsal rings are open to the public.
-Get purified of worldly desires little earlier.
+On December 27th, bell-ringing practice is held just like the actual day, starting at 2 pm.
+Because the bell-ringing method is unusual and difficult, the rehearsals are a must.
+You can observe it as these rehearsals are open to the public, and get purified of worldly desires a little earlier.